jsiek/B522-PL-Foundations/Unification.lagda.md

 We shall prove that the `unify` function is correct in that

-1. (Soundness) If it returns a substitution θ, then θ unifies the equations.
+1. (Soundness) If it returns a substitution σ, then σ unifies the equations.
 2. (Completeness) if it returns `no-solution`, then there are no substitutions that unify the equations.